bitfireAT/webdav-push/webdav-push-draft.md

 Here we define how the commication between the components is done.

+For HTTP all requests, the correct `Content-Type` header _MUST_ be sent.

 ## Service detection: WebDAV

 How Push Clients can detect